-Last week, I attended a drinking gathering to mark the closing of one of my schools.
-Sixteen years of teaching, countless students, colleagues from various companies and groups—all gathered in a noisy venue for a meaningful farewell to mark our time together.
+Last week, I attended a drinking gathering to mark the closing of one of the schools where I worked.
+Sixteen years of teaching, countless students, colleagues from various companies and groups, all gathered in a lively venue for a meaningful farewell to mark our time together.

 I teach English.
 Stand in front of classrooms regularly.
 Engage with students about their dreams, correct their grammar, encourage them through difficult concepts.
 In that professional setting, I’m completely comfortable.
 Confident, even.